-In the United States, more than 380,000 cardiac arrests happen each year out of the hospital.
+In the United States, more than 380,000 cardiac arrests happen each year outside of the hospital.
 Yet, less than 8 percent of the people who suffer an out-of-hospital cardiac arrest survive.
 The Integrated Center for Education is available to provide both on and off-site education to emergency services personnel in La Crosse and surrounding communities.

-For more information on our EMS educational services, please call (608) 775-1452 or email ICE@gundersenhealth.org.
+For more information on our EMS educational services, please call (608) 775-6789 or email ICE@gundersenhealth.org.

-High School education
+High School Educational Opportunities

-Scenic Rivers Area Health Education Center (SRAHEC), the Health Science Academy and students from Pine Ridge Reservation and Ho-Chunk Nation are groups who have spent time in the ICE House.
-While visiting, high school students participated in various simulation exercises in the Cleary-Kumm Simulation and Training Lab.
-They were able to take part in laparoscopic skills exercises, orthopedic procedures and learned more about human patient simulators through hands-on exercises utilizing one of the many high-fidelity mannequins the ICE House has to offer.
+Scenic Rivers Area Health Education Center (SRAHEC), the Health Science Academy (HSA) and students from other schools within our region have spent time in the Integrated Center for Education (ICE House).
+While visiting, high school students can participate in various simulation exercises, such as laparoscopic skills exercises, airway/intubation procedures and learn more about human patient simulators through hands-on exercises using one of the many high-fidelity manikins ICE House has to offer.

 Scenic Rivers AHEC

-Scenic Rivers AHEC (Area Health Education Center) improves access to quality health care by developing community-based health professions training programs and enhancing health education resources across the state.
+Scenic Rivers AHEC (Area Health Education Center) improves access to quality healthcare by developing community-based health professions training programs and enhancing health education resources across the state.

 Program focus includes:

-- Supporting faculty mentors and preceptors at community-based training sites with continuing education, technological support, and other services to enhance the practice environment, maximize the ability of health professionals in under-served communities, and provide high quality health care
+- Supporting faculty mentors and preceptors at community-based training sites with continuing education, technological support and other services to enhance the practice environment, maximize the ability of health professionals in underserved communities and provide high-quality healthcare.

-- Partnering with local organizations in a variety of outreach activities to improve the health of the community
+- Partnering with local organizations in a variety of outreach activities to improve the health of the community.

 For more information on upcoming student activities and events, visit www.scenicriversahec.org or call (608) 487-4878.